 Ireland is big for an island but small for a country, so you can easily see the whole of Ireland in one week!
 Here are your options…

 Rental car: For maximum flexibility, this is for you.
-But make sure you feel comfortable to drive on the left and to navigate through the occasionally very narrow roads.
+But make sure you feel comfortable to drive on the left side of the road and to navigate through the occasionally very narrow roads.

-Guided bus tour: If you prefer to sit back and relax while listening to all those fascinating stories of Irish history, book a guided bus tour!
-For those on a budget, I recommend the 7-day All Ireland Rocker Tour by Shamrocker Adventures, which I took in October 2016.
-There are also lots of day trips offered from Dublin to virtually all sightseeing highlights in Ireland, for example the half-day Wicklow Mountains film location tour by Day Tours Unplugged.
+Guided bus tour: If you prefer to sit back and relax while listening to all those fascinating tales from Irish history, book a guided bus tour!
+For those on a budget, I recommend the 7-day All Ireland Rocker Tour by Shamrocker Adventures, which I joined in October 2016.
+There are also lots of day trips offered from Dublin to virtually all places of interest in Ireland, for example the half-day Wicklow Mountains film location tour by Day Tours Unplugged.

 Train: Certain routes such as the Titanic Experience and Emigration Museum in Cobh are not served by guided bus tours, so trains are your best bet.
 Irish trains are comfortable and quick, but tickets can be very expensive if booked last minute, so try to book them online around 2–3 weeks in advance.